Career & Technical Education (CTE)

 What are Career Clusters?

 Career clusters help to ensure that learners are provided with the knowledge and skills needed for multiple career choices by matching what is taught in the classroom to business, industry, and post-secondary and higher education expectations.
-The 16 National Career Clusters include:
+The 14 Career Clusters identified by the Texas Education Agency (TEA) include:

 How Do Students Earn an Endorsement Through a Career Pathway?